dotnet/vscode-csharp/README.md

 #### Debugger

 * Remote debugging is now supported for attach by using the `pipeTransport` launch.json option.
-* Reolved issue with setting breakpoints when there are multple files with the same name (e.g. two 'Program.cs' files).
+* Resolved issue with setting breakpoints when there are multple files with the same name (e.g. two 'Program.cs' files).

 #### New Dependency Acquisition System